appsemble/appsemble/packages/cli/README.md

 appsemble app create
 ```

-The Appsemble CLI can be used to create, update and delete apps.
-For example, to create an app in
+The Appsemble CLI can be used to create, export, import and update apps.
+For example, to create an
-the `apps/my-app` directory, run:
+app in the `apps/my-app` directory, run:

 ```sh
 appsemble app publish apps/my-app